home

 2008

-READ | BUY: Powell's, Barnes & Noble, Book Sense, Borders | REVIEWS
+READ | BUY: Powell's, Barnes & Noble, Book Sense | REVIEWS

 The year is 2043.
 New York and Washington D.C. have been leveled by suitcase nukes, geopolitically decapitated.
 Treasure-hunters now eagerly scavenge the watery ruins of the sunken city of New Orleans, and foreign-owed factories churn out cheap goods for the rest of the world.
 In the aftermath of a civil war, the former United States no longer exists, and in its place two new nations maintain an uneasy coexistence.